mozerpol/NotesFromLearning/q_and_a/README.md

 ### 20. What are the advantages and disadvantages of using an FPGA in a design? <a name="120"></a> [UP↑](#tof)
 Advantages of using an FPGA in a design:
-- **Flexibility**: they can be reprogrammed or reconfigured to implement different functionalities,
+1. **Flexibility** - can be reprogrammed or reconfigured to implement different functionalities.
-- **Customizability**: FPGAs allow designers to create custom digital logic circuits tailored to their specific application requirements,
+2. **Customizability** - allow to create custom digital logic circuits.
-- **Parallelism**: allowing for the execution of multiple tasks simultaneously,
+3. **Parallelism** - allowing for the execution of multiple tasks simultaneously.
-- **Integration**: FPGAs often include various on-chip resources such as memory blocks, DSP (Digital Signal Processing) units, and high-speed I/O interfaces, facilitating the integration of multiple functions into a single device.
+4. **Integration** - often include various on-chip resources such as memory blocks, DSP (Digital Signal Processing) units, and high-speed I/O interfaces.

 Disadvantages of using an FPGA in a design:
-- **Cost**: FPGAs can be more expensive compared to other off-the-shelf integrated circuits,
+1. **Cost** - can be more expensive compared to other off-the-shelf integrated circuits.
-- **Power consumption**: FPGAs typically consume more power compared to application-specific integrated circuits (ASICs) or microcontrollers,
+2. **Power consumption** - FPGAs typically consume more power compared to (ASICs) or microcontrollers.
-- **Complexity**: Designing for FPGAs requires specialized knowledge and expertise in digital logic design, hardware description languages, and FPGA-specific tools,
+3. **Complexity** - expert knowledge in many fields is required.
-- **Non-volatile limitations**: Traditional FPGAs lose their configuration when powered off, requiring reprogramming at startup.
+4. **Non-volatile limitations**: Traditional FPGAs lose their configuration when powered off.

 ## VHDL <a name="2"></a>